If a 24V system with battery buffer is desired then it is common practice to wire two commercially available 12 volt batteries in series.

-PULS is offering a selection of devices from the standard power supply range with the option of "protective coating" from stock.
+PULS offers a selection of devices from the standard power supply range with the option of "conformal coating" from stock.

 Convection cooling is a passive cooling without forced cooling with fans.
 The heat flow is based on natural convection.
 Heated air particles have lower density, they therefore rise as a result of gravity and thereby cause movement of the air.

 The crest factor describes the ratio between peak and RMS of an alternating quantity.